Nootropics appear to be a rapidly-growing trend in the supplement industry, with some of the most popular ones being L-tyrosine supplements.

-However, there is some potentiality for negative interactions with Monoamine Oxidase Inhibitors (MAOIs) like Selegiline, Marplan, Nardil, and Parnate.
+However, there is some potentiality for negative interactions with Monoamine Oxidase Inhibitors (MAOIs).

-Since L-tyrosine is a precursor to the hormones created by the thyroid gland, it could negatively interact with synthetic thyroid medications for hypothyroid, such as Synthroid.
+Since L-tyrosine is a precursor to the hormones created by the thyroid gland, it could negatively interact with medications.

 Only a select few L-tyrosine warnings can be given.

-There have not been any studies that show that L-tyrosine is safe to give to children, so it should only be taken by adults for the time being.
+There have not been any studies that show that L-tyrosine is safe to give to children, so it should only be taken by adults.